 As soon as you don’t have anything concrete to focus on, life can seem a bit stale.

 What’s great about a small thing is rarely can you anticipate them for too long, and rarely do they go so wrong you can’t still enjoy them (it also helps that it’s much easier to just do it again if it’s not perfect).
 Bake a cake and it falls apart when you take it out the oven?
 Try again tomorrow.
 Make a mistake while painting?
 Cover the mistake and go over it.
 It’s in a situation like this that we all need to focus on the little joys of our lives, because we can’t do anything about losing out on the big stuff, and we all still deserve to be happy.

 The idea of minimalist living is a trend that has had a surge in recent years and it’s the idea that we have too many things in our lives, more than a human could ever need.
 All humans have the capability of becoming complacent to the joys of their surroundings, that the ‘grass is always greener on the other side’ and we long for things we’ve never known or know only rarely.
 “Loud” happiness is usually rare happiness, but even the noisiest events can become mundane if done too often, and small joys are done all the time.

 How then can we stop ourselves becoming bored with the stuff we enjoy?
 Variety is key.
 Doing something you do all the time but a little different is important, but so is putting a little more thought into the little stuff.
-It might sound a little bit stupid for some, but this I don’t mean that getting excited about your morning coffee the night before you go to bed is going to replace the feelings of a post-exam garden party, but it might just keep you going until we get those bigger things back.
+It might sound a little bit stupid for some, and I’m not saying that getting excited about your morning coffee the night before you go to bed is going to replace the feelings of a post-exam garden party, but it might just keep you going until we get those bigger things back.